znly/rules_go/README.md

 files if needed.
 In vcs mode it recognizes importpath redirection of Go.

 The `importpath` import path must always be specified.
-If url is specified, it is expected to be the url for a source archive.
+If urls are specified, it is expected to be urls for a source archive.
 If `remote` and `vcs` are both specified, they control the source repository to be cloned for the import path.
 If neither a vcs nor a url are specified, the vcs will be inferred from the import path using the normal go logic.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>